hanamagouda9611/geopandas-to-postgis/README.md

 ```bash
 pip install geopandas sqlalchemy psycopg2-binary geoalchemy2 matplotlib
 ```
+---

-⚙️ Usage
+## ⚙️ Usage

-1.Launch the Jupyter Notebook.
+1. Launch the Jupyter Notebook.

-2.Replace the file path 'filepath/bengaluru.geojson' with the actual path to your GeoJSON file.
+2. Replace the file path 'filepath/bengaluru.geojson' with the actual path to your GeoJSON file.

-3.Run the notebook cells in order.
+3. Run the notebook cells in order.

-4.The script will:
+4. The script will:

-  Create a database named bengaluru
+    !
+Create a database named bengaluruu

+    !
 Enable PostGIS

-  Import your GeoJSON into a table called bengaluru_points Fetch and visualize the data
+    !
+Import your GeoJSON into a table called bengaluru_points

+    !
+Fetch and visualize the data

+    !
 Clean up (drop the table and database)

+---